bernardo-torres/1d-spectral-optimal-transport/README.md

 #### Reproducing results from the paper

-We provide pre-trained checkpoints for each experiment [here](checkpoints).
-Download the file and put it under this_project_folder/checkpoints/.
+We provide pre-trained checkpoints for each experiment [here](https://drive.google.com/file/d/1SubWO5kuwZuDcDzYEpBC5H1AXZBD9dLN/view?usp=sharing).
+Download the file, extract it (+- 2.6 Gb) and put it under this_project_folder/checkpoints/.
 The stucture should look like this:
 ```
 checkpoints
 ├── MSS-LIN